Cornslakes/Database-Project-WWI21DSB/README.md

 After restocking your medicine a bill will be created which contains total cost.

 The whole project is dockerized.
 Adminer is included to try out predefined queries.
-Credentials are the following: admin/123/hospital
+Credentials are the following:<br>
+Server: database-project<br>
+Benutzer: admin<br>
+Passwort: 123<br>
+Datenbank: hospital<br>

 # app_docker